 Practical Training in Computational Engineering or Energy, Reservoir and Earth Sciences (GEO680)

-In this course, learning takes place in a professional environment, either within or outside the university, for example, in a technology company, at a research institute, or as part of a major challenge-based project (e.g an international academic project competition).
+In this course, learning takes place in a professional environment, either within or outside the university, for example, in a technology company or at a research institute.
 The course aims to give students practical experience and the opportunity to immerse themselves in selected issues related to real work practices.

-The student must find the appropriate workplace on their own; alternatively, the student may select a challenged-based project and find a supervisor within the department.
+The student must find the appropriate workplace on their own.
 In cooperation with the student, workplace, and lecturer, an agreement/contract and plan are devised for how the internship and supervision are conducted.
 The evaluation will be made based on a report and presentation from the student.
 The report should contain a discussion of specified issues related to business practices.
 In the case the work is performed in a company, documentation certifying that the student performed the work accordingly is a requirement.

 K1 - Have insight into selected topics in professional environment practical challenges.

 K2 - Understand how knowledge related to the study program can be applied into a professional life environment.